Slow Cooker Ham

 Basting the ham with the delicious Ham Glaze just before serving it gives it such a wonderful, juicy flavor!

 Now if that doesn’t have your mouth watering, I just don’t know what will!

-I hope you all love this Slow Cooker Holiday Ham as much as we did and I hope you all have a very Merry Christmas and a Happy New Year!
+I hope you all love this Slow Cooker Holiday Ham as much as we did and I hope you all have a wonderful holiday season!

 Slow Cooker Holiday Ham

 Slow Cooker Ham is a delicious, brown sugar ham, making it a perfect Christmas Ham or Thanksgiving Ham dinner option!

 - 1 4.16oz smoked boneless honey ham or any kind of smoked boneless ham

 - 1/4 cup Splenda Brown Sugar Blend or regular brown sugar